ncn-foreigners/NMAR/articles/tutorial_empirical_likelihood.md

 ## Overview

 This vignette demonstrates the empirical likelihood (EL) estimator for Not Missing At Random (NMAR) data in the NMAR package.
+The primary estimand is the full-data mean of the outcome $Y$ under the QLS NMAR model.
 The method implements the estimator of Qin, Leung, and Shao (2002), using empirical likelihood weights that satisfy estimating equations for the response mechanism and (optionally) auxiliary moment constraints.
 For full derivations, the analytic Jacobian, and variance discussion (bootstrap), see the companion article “Empirical Likelihood Theory for NMAR”.

 Key features: